pepebecker/car-game/README.md

-# car-game
+# Car Game
-A small car game made with SDL2
+A small car game written in C++ using SDL2